LGTiscar/USA_HousePrice/README.md

 ---
 ## Processing Steps

-The complete data processing project is located within the *House_price_classif.ipynb* file in this repository, but here it is a summary of the steps I made:
+The complete data processing project is located within the *House_price_classif.ipynb* file in this repository, but here it is a summary of the steps I followed:

 1.  **Descriptive analysis of data:**